RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

   * All data must be reduced to graphic form for meaningful interpretation.

- * Cooling to storage temperature including all thermal data and “crackphone” data HLA: This data is reduced to graphic form as well as appended in tabular form.
+ * Cooling to storage temperature including all thermal data and “crackphone” data **HLA**: This data is reduced to graphic form as well as appended in tabular form.
 Narrative notes include a detailed description of how the patient was handled every step of the way following the termination of CPA perfusion and placement into long-term storage.
 These narratives must have a timeline with sensitive data (i.e., the patient’s temperatures) being documented both over time and as they correlate with each significant intervention.
 An example here would be how much, if any, temperature change occurred during transfer of the patient from the cool down chamber to a sleeping bag and aluminum pod for long term storage or to the neuro cool-down unit.